cornflakesuperstar/XHR/README.md

 For more information check out the [examples.js](https://github.com/raulriera/XHR/blob/master/examples.js) file.
 Or browse around the [xhr.js](https://github.com/raulriera/XHR/blob/master/xhr.js) file.
 You can find in there support for GET, POST, PUT and DELETE (called destroy for reserved words problems)

 # Last-Modified header caching
-This project fork has provides an API for titanium projects to be able to perform HTTP requests and cache the responses locally until the Last-Modified header changes on the server.
+This project fork has provided an API for titanium projects to be able to perform HTTP requests and cache the responses locally until the Last-Modified header changes on the server.

 With Ruby on Rails, the Last-Modified header for GET requests can be set using stale?:
 [ActionController::ConditionalGet.stale?](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F)